PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/DesignPatterns/NunoDuarte/DesignPatterns.md

 - **Fields and Methods:** adapt(World world), adaptPlayer(ServerPlayer player), adapt(ItemType itemType), adapt(Vec3 vector) ...

 ## 4. Discussion:
     An adapter to Minecraft worlds for WorldEdit.
-The FabricAdapter class provides methods to adapt various objects from one API to another, such as World, Biome, Vector3, BlockState, and more.
-These methods convert objects between WorldEdit representations (e.g., World, BlockState, Vector3) and Minecraft’s Fabric API representations
+The FabricAdapter class provides methods to adapt various objects from one API to another,such as World, Biome, Vector3, BlockState, and more.
+These methods convert objects between WorldEdit representations (e.g., World, BlockState,Vector3) and Minecraft’s Fabric API representations

 # Design Pattern 3 (Command)